A colposcopy is required for women who have an abnormal result from a cervical smear (pap smear).

 A colposcopy is a detailed examination of the cervix (entrance to the uterus) with a specially lit microscope (colposcope).
+This is use to diagnose or identify any abnormal cells on the cervix.

 As with a Pap Smear, an instrument called a speculum is inserted into the vagina, and then the colposcope is positioned outside the vagina with its light directed on the cervix.